EntitySpaces/entityspaces.js/README.md

 [Video ...](http://www.entityspaces.net/developer/Videos/entityspaces_js/entityspaces.html)

-This is an example of real working code for the entityspaces.js
+Below is an example of real working code for the entityspaces.js and is the same code demonstrated in the video above.

 **A simple button click to kick off our javascript method**